 - Location: Near Skull Cave, north of the visitors center

 From the parking area, it is a .75 mile walk to Big Painted Cave and an extra .25 to Symbol Bridge.
-I recommend you go to both though if you are making the hike as Symbol Bridge had the more unique paintings when we went.
-The path is well maintained and flat so you won’t get lost on the way out.
+I recommend you go to both if you are doing the hike, as Symbol Bridge had the more unique paintings when we went.
+The path is well maintained and flat, so you won’t get lost on the way out.

-There are some excellent views of Schonchin Butte as you make your way out as well.
+There are some excellent views of Schonchin Butte as you begin your hike as well.

 At the .7 mile mark, you will see a sign directing you left to Big Painted Cave.

 Big Painted Cave